 Let your love take flight on a hot air balloon ride.
 Light Flight Balloons offers three-hour hot air balloon rides and scenic biplane rides over the skies of Maryland.
 A short 40-minute drive northeast of Baltimore is the launching point for three-hour hot air balloon adventures and 20- to 60-minute rides in the front seat of a vintage World War II Navy trainer.

 Take a walk to remember in Boston’s Public Garden, the first public botanical garden in the U.S. Established in 1837, the lush garden is popular thanks to its picturesque pathways perfect for strolling hand-in-hand while admiring the famed Vicorian floral patterns.
-Complete your visit with a relaxing Swan Boat ride.
+Complete your visit with a relaxing Swan Boat ride — perfect for a romantic first date in Boston.

 Enjoy the simplicity of island life at Mackinac Island in northern Michigan.
 The car-free island is full of charm, from quaint accommodations to its famed Mackinac Island fudge to the most magnificent sunrises and sunsets.
 Take a romantic horse-drawn carriage ride and pack a picnic to enjoy while watching the sunset in this Great Lakes paradise.